Eumeralla, a war requiem for peace : Chamber Version

 Performances of this work

-15 Jun 2019: at Eumeralla, a war requiem for peace (Hamer Hall).
-Featuring Benjamin Northey, Melbourne Youth Orchestra, Melbourne Symphony Orchestra, The Consort of Melbourne, Dhungala Children's Choir, Melbourne Symphony Orchestra Chorus, Deborah Cheetham, Don Bemrose.
+15 Jun 2019: at Eumeralla, a war requiem for peace (Hamer Hall, Arts Centre Melbourne).
+Featuring Benjamin Northey, Melbourne Symphony Orchestra, The Consort of Melbourne, Dhungala Children's Choir, Melbourne Symphony Orchestra Chorus, Deborah Cheetham, Don Bemrose, Melbourne Youth Orchestra.

-15 Jun 19: featuring Linda Barcan, The Consort of Melbourne, Dhungala Children's Choir, Melbourne Symphony Orchestra Chorus, Deborah Cheetham, Don Bemrose, Benjamin Northey, Melbourne Symphony Orchestra.
+15 Jun 19: featuring Melbourne Symphony Orchestra, The Consort of Melbourne, Dhungala Children's Choir, Melbourne Symphony Orchestra Chorus, Deborah Cheetham, Don Bemrose, Benjamin Northey, Linda Barcan.

 Be the first to share your thoughts, opinions and insights about this work.